 Columbia Wrongful Death Lawyers

 Losing a loved one because of someone else’s negligence is an unthinkable tragedy, but sadly, it happens far too often in the United States.
-National law mandates, however, that if another party engaged in negligence, and your loved one suffered a tragic death because of it, you have a legal right to pursue a claim through the civil justice system to hold the at-fault party accountable for their actions.
+National law mandates, however, that if another party engaged in negligence that caused the passing of your loved one, you have a legal right to pursue a wrongful death claim through the civil justice system to hold the at-fault party accountable for their actions.

-If you work with DiPasquale Moore, our lawyers will provide you with caring legal counsel, as we know how stressful and heartbreaking this time can be.
+If you work with DiPasquale Moore, our Columbia wrongful death lawyers will provide you with caring legal counsel, as we know how stressful and heartbreaking this time can be.
 We advocate for each client as if they were our own family member, applying all our resources and skills to reinforce a case’s strengths.
 Let us take care of the legal red tape while you focus on mourning your loved one.

-Contact DiPasquale Moore online to speak to an acclaimed wrongful death lawyer in Columbia, Missouri.
+Contact DiPasquale Moore online to speak to a member of our team in a free consultation.